xStarbound/xStarbound/doc/lua/statuseffect.md

-# effect
+# `effect`

-The `effect` table relates to functions specifically for status effects.
+The `effect` table relates to callbacks specifically for status effects and is only available in status effect scripts.

 ---